Healthy Homes Assessment Gracefield

 Home Assessments Gracefield for Rental Properties

-There are a myriad of concerns you should look for during a home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are numerous concerns you should look for during an home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+The most common are:

 • Are there enough drainage and draught stopping?

-The repercussions of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of an tenancy solutions ruling could be significant for property owners and landlords.
-For specialist guidance, contact us today to schedule your rental property house assessment.
+The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling could be significant for landlords and property managers.
+For professional assistance, get in touch now and schedule your rental property house evaluation.

 home assessments for rental properties